Click below for information.

 Care should always be taken when cleaning brickwork.
 It is important to know what type of stain you are trying to remove and the correct materials and techniques to use.
-Full guidance can be found in the following document; Brick-Cleaning-and-Maintenance.pdf but there are some basic rules to consider;
+Full guidance can be found in the following document; Cleaning of clay brickwork.pdf but there are some basic rules to consider;

 - Incorrect use of pressure washers can severely and irrevocably damage brickwork, and should be avoided on sand faced product.

 - Conventional acid based cleaning agents should not be used if vanadium staining is present.

 - Prevention is Better than Cure; A great deal of time and effort can be saved if appropriate care is taken to avoid contamination of brickwork during construction.

 All our facing bricks are manufactured to the clay masonry product standard BS EN771-1.
 This standard defines the dimension and tolerance and durability classes used in our specifications.

 Dimensional Tolerance Classes; T2, T1 and Tm (T2 being the defined tightest).

 Durability is defined as; F2 – frost resistant F1 – Moderately Frost Resistant